hamiltonkibbe/cdef/readme.md

 #Cdef

-Generate c-style constant definitions from a matlab variable.
+Generate C/C++ constant definitions from Matlab variables.

+## Installation
+Just copy cdef.m to a folder on your Matlab path.

 ## Printing to console
 By default, cdef will print the definition to the matlab console.